root-project/root/doc/v600/index.md

 ## Introduction

-ROOT version 5.34/00 has been released on May 30, 2012.
-In case you are upgrading from an old version, please read the releases notes of version 5.28, 5,30 and version 5.32 in addition to these notes.

-The release of version 6.00 is scheduled for May 30, 2014.
+ROOT version 6.00/00 has been released on May 30, 2014.
+It introduces its new C++ interpreter cling, replacing CINT that has served ROOT well for many years.

 For more information, see: